Jeff Meendering

-Jeff Steven Meendering (born May 21, 1977) is an American NASCAR crew chief who works for Joe Gibbs Racing as the crew chief of their No. 18 Toyota Supra in the NASCAR Xfinity Series driven by William Sawalich.
-He previously worked as an Xfinity Series crew chief for Stewart–Haas Racing, a Cup Series crew chief for Petty Enterprises and a car chief in the Cup Series for Hendrick Motorsports, SHR and JGR.
+Jeff Steven Meendering (born May 21, 1977) is an American NASCAR crew chief who works for Joe Gibbs Racing as the crew chief of their No. 18 Toyota Supra in the NASCAR O'Reilly Auto Parts Series driven by William Sawalich.
+He previously worked as an O'Reilly Series crew chief for Stewart–Haas Racing, a Cup Series crew chief for Petty Enterprises and a car chief in the Cup Series for Hendrick Motorsports, SHR and JGR.

 Racing career

 1996–2007: Hendrick Motorsports

 Meendering began working for Hendrick Motorsports in 1996.
 In 2000, he became a member of the pit crew for the No. 24 car driven by Jeff Gordon in the Cup Series.
 In 2005, he became the car chief for the No. 24 car.

 In 2007, after Gordon's No. 24 car and Hendrick teammate Jimmie Johnson's No. 48 car failed inspection at Sonoma, resulting in Gordon's crew chief, Steve Letarte, and Johnson's crew chief, Chad Knaus, being suspended for six races, Meendering was the No. 24 car's interim crew chief.
 While serving as interim crew chief, Meendering was assisted by Ken Howes, Hendrick's Vice President of Competition at the time, and Ron Malec, Johnson's car chief and interim crew chief, was assisted by Lance McGrew, who worked for the team in Research and Development at the time.